MeMstudios/lampros-support/README.md

 ---
 It's currently running on a Linux AMI machine as a service.
 This setup will be different based on what kind of machine you're running.
-If you can get sudo access to the server where it's hosted you can `service lampros-support stop` or `service lampros-support start` or `service lampros-support restart`
+If you can get sudo access to the server (currently, Troy's digissance server) where it's hosted you can `service lampros-support stop` or `service lampros-support start` or `service lampros-support restart`
 The binary file is uploaded to `/home/michael/go/src/` you must stop the service to upload and then start again.
 Log can be found: `/var/log/lampros-support.log`

 Usage
----
+===
 You should not immediately respond to the initial email.
 Wait until you get the software support notification and take the link to the Asana task and leave a comment there to respond.
 Now everyone will be on the email list.
 contact@lamproslabs.com and the support email address should not get Asana notifications.
 Not all the support agents need to be added to the support group.
 Troy gets emails from contact@lamproslabs.com anyway.
-POST to the /add-agent endpoint to add an email and phone number.
-Send json body like:
-`{"email": "email@address.com", "phone": "+1234567890"}`
-and set a header called: `Api-Key` using the OurApiKey in constants.go
-This is just in memory, so if you stop and start the service you'll have to add agents again, so just save a request in postman.
+Simply, modify the projects.json file and upload to the digissance.com server under `/home/michael/go/src`
+The email should be the support group email and the id is the Asana project id, found in the URL of any project.
+I think it's clear what to do with the agents portion.